5aka1/MountControl/README.md

 # MountControl
-Control if players can use mounts or not.
-(Made specifically for LOTRMod 1.7.10 Servers)
+Server-Side Mod to Control if players can use mounts or not.
+(Made specifically for Minecraft LOTRMod 1.7.10 Servers)

 # How to install:
 > 1. Go to releases and download the latest jar